HariSekhon/Knowledge-Base/travel.md

 There may be something to the EU integration project after all.

+## Emigration

+### Taxes

+Brits leaving in the middle of a UK tax year (April 6th - April 5th next year) will have a declare a split tax year to HMRC.

+It's best to plan ahead and leave just before April 5th to not contaminate another next tax year with HMRC able to claim tax off you that quite frankly the UK doesn't deserve at this point.

+### Mail Redirection

+Brits may want to [redirect their mail overseas](https://www.postoffice.co.uk/mail/redirection) or get a [PO Box](https://www.royalmail.com/receiving/po-box) to collect on return visits.

 ## Countries

 Some more specific tips for different countries.